‘Blade Runner 2049’ Trailer Used Harrison Ford And Ryan Gosling To Distract You – Here’s What You Missed

 Blade Runner 2049 dropped a new trailer and, while the Harrison Ford and Ryan Gosling led teaser presents a suspenseful crime thriller, there’s much more going on.
 Among the action and beautiful, yet dark, sci-fi imagery seen in the trailer, Blade Runner 2049 hints at a more insidious story, one which mirrors the present war between the classes and takes it one step further by suggesting neither side will remain in the dark for long.
-While a Ford and Gosling team up is capable of creating some heart-stopping thrills in itself, a deeper look at the new Blade Runner 2049 trailer unravels deeply implanted mysteries and thrills.
+While a Ford and Gosling team-up is capable of creating some heart-stopping thrills in itself, a deeper look at the new Blade Runner 2049 trailer unravels deeply implanted mysteries and thrills.

 The New Blade Runner 2049 Trailer Sends Harrison Ford and Ryan Gosling Back to the Future